Danial-GillChrist/jwt-authentication-and-authorization/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project demonstrates JWT Authentication and Authorization with modern best practices.
+It includes:

+🔑 JWT-based Authentication & Authorization for secure login and role-based access.

+📝 Form handling & validation implemented using Formik & Yup.

+🛡️ Protected routes & routing to restrict access for unauthorized users.

+⚡ Built with TypeScript for type safety and maintainability.

+🎨 Styled using Tailwind CSS v4 for a clean and responsive UI.

 Currently, two official plugins are available: